 What was maybe a bit more surprising was just how expensive Dublin is.
 We’re talking London-expensive, maybe even more so.
-You’ll feel the most impact when it comes to finding accommodations, but food and drink in Dublin will also drain your wallet faster than you can say, “Pass me another Guinness!”
+You’ll feel the most impact when it comes to finding accommodations, but food and drinks will also drain your wallet faster than you can say, “Pass me another Guinness!”

-Luckily, there are several ways to balance out, and in some cases avoid, some of the city’s more budget-killing expenses.
+Luckily, there are several ways to balance out, and occasionally completely avoid, some of the city’s biggest expenses.
 The easiest (and most fun!) of these is taking advantage of all the free things to do in Dublin, of which there are many.
-We’ve got 12 of our favorite free things to do in Dublin listed below, along with a few money-saving budget travel tips for Dublin.
-If you’ve got a few tips of your own, please feel free to share in the comments!
+Keep reading for a list of our favorite free Dublin highlights, and be sure to scroll all the way to the end for budget-friendly Dublin travel tips as well!

 Explore Trinity College